The Great Sphinx:

 Photograph by Henri Bechard, 1887

-Belzoni now took us to a spot where he had opened the ground between this portico and the Pyramid, having dug down several feet until he met with a pavement of quite large blocks of well made flat stones.
+Belzoni now took us to a spot where he had opened the ground between the Sphinx and the Pyramid, having dug down several feet until he met with a pavement of quite large blocks of well made flat stones.
 As it was much covered in, I cannot be a competent judge of all the attendant circumstances, but in one part there seemed to be a wall of low height, formed of stones upon the pavement.